-Fig.SI.2.2 Comparison of true values and estimates of the warming impact in scenario F1 (high fishing efforts and low contrast in fishing efforts; top panel); scenario F2 (low fishing efforts and low contrast in fishing efforts; middle panel); and scenario F3 (high contrast in fishing efforts; bottom panel).
+Fig. S3.
+Comparison of true values and estimates of the warming impact in scenario F1 (high fishing efforts and low contrast in fishing efforts; top panel); scenario F2 (low fishing efforts and low contrast in fishing efforts; middle panel); and scenario F3 (high contrast in fishing efforts; bottom panel).
 The panels illustrate the data scenarios D1 to D5 in increasing order of data quantity, from left to right.

+I would suggest replacing Figure S3 above with something like the following (scenario names spelled out, true values on x-axis, aspect ratio that produces square plots):